Bill-GD/rikkei/express/module2_project/README.md

 - Manages user (CRUD): register, login, get all/one, update, delete
 - Authentication & Authorization
 - Uses Swagger for API documentation
-- Must manage at least 1 more entity (product, job, course...)
+- Must manage at least 1 more entity (product, job, course...).
+  Must have extra queries for GET all (paging, sorting, searching...).

 ### Libraries